 This might sound intimidating, especially if you don’t have any coding knowledge, but the process is easier than you think.

 One option is to take the time to learn how to create and add schema markup code yourself by visiting the Schema.org website, which was created from a collaboration of major companies including Google, Microsoft, Yahoo, and Yandex.

-If you don’t want to do it yourself, your can use a third-party review widget that includes schema markup.
+If you don’t want to do it yourself, you can use a third-party review widget that includes schema markup.
 You can also use Google’s Structured Data Markup Helper, which helps you create the appropriate markup code by having you select specific options, highlighting text, and inputting the site URL.

-Schema markup works best on customer reviews so it’s important to keep up your review generation efforts.
+Schema markup works best on reviews so it’s important to keep up your review generation efforts.
 Google sees the constant stream of new reviews as fresh content, which leads to higher search rankings.

 The Impact of the Local Restaurant Search Strategy